Destination elopement at sunset by Tampa Photographer

 The Neon Sign Museum

 The museum showcases incredible classic signs from the strip and allows you to get the grit and glam from old neon.
 This is one of those wedding options where people will ask how you got such cool photographs… Hint, You hired me and got the permit to do your ceremony there.
-Totally worth it. 🙂
+Worth it. 🙂

 Hoover Dam

+Hoover Dam, completed in 1936, is a marvel of modern engineering that created Lake Mead, the largest reservoir in the United States by volume.
 Believe it or not, you can actually get married on the Dam itself.
 There are many ways of doing this, but my favorite has to be via helicopter.
 The Hoover Dam Twilight Dreams Wedding offers a crazy unique wedding experience at twilight.
 You’ll fly across the desert valley in a helicopter to Lake Mead and Hoover Dam for the best views of the famous landmarks.
 Your ceremony will take place on the way back to Vegas above the bright lights of the Strip.

 Red Rock Canyon National Conservation Area

+Red Rock Canyon National Conservation Area, located just 15 miles west of Las Vegas, offers a network of scenic trails and is known for its towering red sandstone peaks and ancient Native American petroglyphs.
 The Red Rock Canyon National Conservation Area offers two wedding locations – Overlook on State Route 159 or Red Spring.
 The Overlook location provides a full panoramic view of Red Rock Canyon while the Red Spring location features red rocks, trees, a boardwalk trail and platform used for the ceremony.
 Plus, a Red Rock Scooter Tour makes for some fun memories!
 I would top it off with the classic champaign spray (protip: Use the cheap stuff and keep the good bottle to actually drink.)

 Want me to plan your elopement and photograph it?
 Click here.